GNOME/gtk/docs/reference/gtk/question_index.md

 19. ...for presenting a set of mutually-exclusive choices, where Windows would use a combo box?

-    With GTK, a [class@Gtk.ComboBox] is the recommended widget to use for this use case.
+    With GTK, a [class@Gtk.DropDown] is the recommended widget to use for this use case.
-    If you need an editable text entry, use the [property@Gtk.ComboBox:has-entry] property.

-    A newer alternative is [class@Gtk.DropDown].

 ## Questions about GtkWidget